Samuel-Batubo/Financial_Inclusion/README.md

 # Financial_Inclusion

-#Spot the Mask Challenge

-The objective of this Project is to create an image classification machine learning model to accurately predict the likelihood that an image contains a person wearing a face mask, or not.
-The total dataset contains 1,800+ images of people either wearing masks or not.
+The objective of this Project is to predict the likelihood of a person having an account.

 ##Table of Content
 * [Instalations](#Installation)